iamtsb/component-locator/README.md

 <u>Optional files</u>

-- pcbdata/[project_folder]/BottomView2.png
+- pcbdata/[project_folder]/BottomView_alt.png
-  *Second bottom picture of the PCB with traces for example*
+  *Alternative bottom picture of the PCB with traces for example*
-- pcbdata/[project_folder]/TopView2.png
+- pcbdata/[project_folder]/TopView_alt.png
-  *Second top picture of the PCB with traces for example*
+  *Alternative top picture of the PCB with traces for example*